Home

 Share This

-Singapore's approach to work-from-home (WFH) policies is evolving, driven by technological advancements and changing employee expectations.
+Singapore's approach to work from home (WFH) policies is evolving, driven by technological advancements and changing employee expectations.
 This guide clarifies the regulations, rights, and implications surrounding WFH arrangements in Singapore.

 Official Regulations and Guidelines for Flexible Work Arrangements

-The new Tripartite Guidelines on Flexible Work Arrangements, effective December 1, 2024, impact how companies handle FWA requests, including WFH requests.
+The new Tripartite Guidelines on Flexible Working Arrangements, effective December 1, 2024, impact how companies handle FWA requests, including WFH requests.
 While the guidelines establish a structured process for submitting and considering such requests, they do not mandate employers to approve them.
 Employers can reject FWAs if there are reasonable business grounds, but they must engage in discussions about potential alternatives when doing so.
+These guidelines don't mandate WFH but establish a structured process for managing such requests.

 Key Aspects of the Tripartite Guidelines: